vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ## Fourteen days later (2024-08-01)

+As for the last few days, I felt a little reflux in my throat when I woke up though it wasn't enough to make my voice hoarse.

 I generally felt reasonably good in the morning, though the discomfort was still present.

 These are my notes from the morning, taken shortly before I went jogging: